canonical/snapcraft/docs/snap-epochs.rst

    epoch: 1

 The revisions with the new epoch are invisible to users on the original ``epoch: 0``; conversely, the old epoch is invisible to new users who always get the latest epoch with a fresh installation.
-You can still push updates to users of the old epoch by specifying ``epoch: 0`` (or omitting the epoch) in its *snapcraft.yaml*, while pushing updates to the new version using ``epoch: 1``.
+You can still push updates to users of the old epoch by specifying ``epoch: 0`` (or omitting the epoch) in its :file:`snapcraft.yaml` file, while pushing updates to the new version using ``epoch: 1``.
 It’s a little like having subchannels.

 Migrating to a new epoch